ocramz/ocramz.github.io/posts/2023-12-21-assignment-riemann-opt.markdown

 For an introduction to the definitions I found the book and online course ["An introduction to optimization on smooth manifolds"](https://www.nicolasboumal.net/book/#lectures) to be very accessible.

+## The manifold of doubly stochastic matrices

-The numerical implementations of the projection and retraction are taken from the literature [4].
+The numerical implementations of the projection and retraction are taken from the literature, i.e. a single paper on the topic [4].

 As a side note, one of the internal operations to implement the retraction is the Sinkhorn-Knopp iteration which has applications elsewhere too (e.g in optimal transport).